Jonathan2251/lbt/_sources/riscv.rst.txt

   hello world!
   ...

-The config of gem5 reference here. http://learning.gem5.org/book/part1/example_configs.html
+The configuration examples for gem5 can be found at the following reference:
+http://learning.gem5.org/book/part1/example_configs.html